 Why It Matters

-Ongoing sales training prepares reps with the knowledge of what to know, say, show, and do for every customer conversation.
+Ongoing training prepares reps with the knowledge of what to know, say, show, and do for every customer conversation.

 How to Optimize

 To maximize the impact of sales training and coaching, several mechanisms must be in place.
 As mentioned earlier, training materials must be integrated with your sales enablement platform.
-By providing guidance and additional resources inline with sales content, salespeople can easily access the materials they need to prepare, when they need them — before critical customer conversations.
+By providing guidance and additional resources inline with sales content, sales professionals can easily access the materials they need to prepare, when they need them — before critical customer conversations.

 Additionally, training must be a continuous process.
 Materials should be updated frequently and rep proficiency measured often.
 Doing so ensures both content and reps stay fresh on product offerings, key messaging, and industry trends.

-By building a robust training program, you’ll not only enable reps to navigate customer engagements, but empower them to grow throughout the course of their tenure at your business.
+By building a robust sales training program, you’ll not only enable reps to navigate customer engagements, but empower them to grow throughout the course of their tenure at your business.

 4. Build a Supportive Sales Culture